VPN servers – who has the most?

 VPN servers - an image shows the word VPN spelled out by several red block amidst a sea of grey boxes.

 If you’re looking for a VPN and you want to know which service gives you the broadest selection of VPN servers, you’ve come to the right place.
-This will understandably be a top consideration when determining which provider you want to use, because a vast server array comes with a lot of benefits.
+This will understandably be a top consideration when determining which provider you want to use, because a vast server array comes with a lot of benefits, such as a reduced risk of server congestion and (in a lot of cases) more countries to connect through.

 We’ve picked out six VPN providers that have the broadest selection of servers, and we’ve listed both the total number of servers for each one, and the total number of countries in which these servers are located.
 For added convenience, we’ve provided mini overviews that will let you know which is the fastest VPN, the best gaming VPN, or whatever else it is that makes each one special.